 And let’s not even get into the hawker ladies aggressively selling their wares on shoulder poles that are also used to trap tourists.
 Sounds awful, right?
 Wrong!
-Hanoi’s chaos is part of what makes it uniquely wonderful.
+The chaos is part of what makes Vietnamese places like Hanoi uniquely wonderful.
 The other part is the food.

-Hanoi is a city that takes the phrase “street food” seriously – food is literally everywhere.
+Hanoi street food is for real and is something you must eat in Hanoi Vietnam.
+This is a city that takes the phrase “street food” seriously – food is literally everywhere.
 Each block has dozens of cafes, with diners spilling on to sidewalks littered with tiny plastic chairs representing every primary color of the rainbow and similarly sized tables.

 Pho (Noodle Soup)

 We love you for your savory broth and your slow-cooked meat, both beef and chicken.
 We love you for your reasonable price of around $2 US.
 We love you for your condiments, especially the small but potent red peppers.

 Pho Bo (Beef Noodle Soup)

-Pho Bat Dan is located at 49 Bát Đàn, Cửa Đông, Hoàn Kiếm, Hà Nội, Vietnam.
+Quán phở Gia Truyền Bát Đàn is located at 49 Bát Đàn, Cửa Đông, Hoàn Kiếm, Hà Nội, Vietnam.

 Pho Ga (Chicken Noodle Soup)

-Tucked away on an alley near the Hanoi Hilton, Pho Lam Nam Ngu serves the kind of Chicken Pho that we wish we could easily eat every day without getting bored.
-Eating here is a full-on experience starting with the women cooking the soup over coals and continuing inside the bare bones restaurant with long community tables and wooden benches.
+Tucked away on an alley near the Hanoi Hilton, Pho Lam serves the kind of Chicken Pho that we could easily eat every day without getting bored.
+Eating here is a full-on experience starting with the women cooking the soup over coals and continuing inside the bare-bones restaurant with long community tables and wooden benches.

-Pho Lam Nam Ngu is located at 7 Nam Ngư, Cửa Nam, Hoàn Kiếm, Hà Nội, Vietnam.
+Phở Lâm is located at 7 Nam Ngư, Cửa Nam, Hoàn Kiếm, Hà Nội, Vietnam.

-Cha Ca (Grilled & Fried Fish with Rice Noodles)
+Cha Ca (Grilled & Fried Fish With Rice Noodles)

 We fell in love with the Hanoi food scene while eating Cha Ca at our first lunch at non-touristy Cha Ca Phan.
 Cha Ca, a Northern Vietnamese specialty involves pan-fried chunks of meaty, fatty skinned fish, turmeric, dill, peanuts, shrimp paste and rice noodles.
-Check out our Cha Ca Hanoi Video to see what it’s like to make and eat Cha Ca.
+If you haven’t tried it before, then Cha Ca may be the most unique food to try in Hanoi.

 Xoi (Sticky Rice)

 Sticky rice may be the ultimate Hanoi comfort food.
-We especially liked the version at popular Xoi Yen, where they flavor the glutinous rice with green mung bean paste and lots of chicken fat.
+We especially like the version at popular Xoi Yen where they flavor the glutinous rice with green mung bean paste and lots of chicken fat.

-Xoi Yen is located at 35B Nguyễn Hữu Huân, Lý Thái Tổ, Hoàn Kiếm, Hà Nội, Vietnam.
+Xôi Yến is located at 35B Nguyễn Hữu Huân, Lý Thái Tổ, Hoàn Kiếm, Hà Nội, Vietnam.

 Bun Bo Nam Bo (Beef & Noodles)

-Unlike Pho and Bun Cha, this dish is not be a Hanoi creation, but it’s still worth eating at Bun Bo Nam Bo for the melange of ingredients (grilled beef, veggies, herbs, peanuts and crispy onions) artfully served together in one big bowl.
+Unlike Pho and Bun Cha, this dish is not a Hanoi creation.
+It’s still worth eating in Hanoi at Bun Bo Nam Bo for the melange of ingredients (grilled beef, veggies, herbs, peanuts and crispy onions) artfully served together in one big bowl.

-Bun Bo Nam Bo is located at 89 Hàng Điếu, Cửa Đông Hoàn Kiếm Hà Nội, Vietnam.
+Bun Bo Nam Bo is located at 67 Hàng Điếu, Cửa Đông Hoàn Kiếm Hà Nội, Vietnam.